MrYsLab/telemetrix/docs/index.md

 ```
  When Telemetrix invokes the callback function, the _data_ parameter is populated with
  a list describing the data change event.
 For example, for a digital input data change,
- the list would contain a pin-type identifier, the GPIO PIN, the reported data
+ the list would contain:

+* A pin-type identifier
+* The GPIO PIN Number Identifier
- change value for the pin, and a time-stamp of when the change occurred.
+* The reported data change value for the pin
+* A time-stamp of when the change occurred.

 ```python
     [pin_type=digital input, pin_number, pin_value, time stamp]
 ```